Volunteer Crisis Services Responder

 Application and Training Details

-If you are interested in applying for a Volunteer Crisis Services Responder position, we are now accepting applications for our July 2018 training group.
-The application deadline for this training group is Sunday, May 13.
+If you are interested in applying for a Volunteer Crisis Services Responder position, we are now accepting applications for our September 2018 training group.
+The deadline to apply for this training is Sunday, July 15, 2018.

 The Volunteer Crisis Services Responder training fee is $250.
 Fees collected cover some of the substantive training costs incurred to keep the information, training and service current and effective.
 Being a volunteer also entitles you to be a voting member for the organization.
 A sliding scale is available for those who need it.
 Due to the demand for spaces in our training groups, should you not complete training for any reason, the fee is non-refundable.